hanguyen304/Deployment/README.md

 ### Demonstrate `/switch` route and migration of data on switch
 The traffic is default to BLUE (`var TARGET = BLUE;`), route `/switch` will trigger a switch from BLUE to GREEN and vice versa and also migrating data between the two instances.
 ![alt text] (https://github.ncsu.edu/github-enterprise-assets/0000/2100/0000/0752/0c126bd4-dcbb-11e4-9a6d-c946ea946509.png)
+To test migration:

+1. Upload a picture to BLUE instance (`http://localhost:9090`) using route `/upload` (like in HW3)
+2. In the beginning, the default TARGET is BLUE.
+Switch to GREEN instance by `http://localhost:8080/switch`.
+The `/switch` rout will also migrate the picture from BLUE to GREEN.
+Check by accessing `http://localhost:5060/meow`

 ### Demonstrate mirroring
 Create a variable flag (`var flag = process.argv.slice(2)[0];`).
 When set to 1 (turn on mirroring) will forward information added to the picture list, to the other slice.